ncomeau/CBC_Container_CICD_Demo_Env/README.md

       * This link does expire 14 days after initial creation, so if the link is expired, please contact me via VMware Slack DM (@ncomeau) for acccess
     * Join the ```#cbctl_jenkins_pipeline``` channel, as the helper scripts are hard coded to interact with the bots within this channel for notifications

-3. Once you have downloaded the OVA zip, extract it, and import into your VMware Fusion Library
+3. Once you have downloaded the OVA and import into your VMware Fusion Library
     * From the VMware Fusion Management page, hit the "+" icon in the upper left
     * Select ```Import```
     * Select ```Choose File...```